yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-040_Change_Button_Visibility.md

 # TC-040 - Verify that the [Change] button is visible in the "Forgot Password" form

 ## 🧪 Test Steps
-1. Navigate to the "Forgot Password" form.
+1. Navigate to the "Forgot Password" form
-2. Leave one or more required fields empty.
-3. Observe the [Change] button state.
+2. Observe the [Change] button

 ---